siddhartha-s/ipd/lectures/lec14/README.md

       - pred[v] := undef
       - visited[v] := false

-2. For the starting vertex s,
+2. For the starting key s,
       - dist[s] := 0

-3. Find the minimum distance unvisited vertex v; if there is no such vertex, terminate.
+3. Find the minimum distance unvisited key v; if there is no such key, terminate.

 4. Mark v as visited.
 Relax each outgoing edge of v.